 - Weakness or problems using muscles

-Laboratory tests — including tests of blood and other body fluids or tests of tissue samples — can detect CMV virus.
+Laboratory tests — including tests of blood and other body fluids or tests of tissue samples — can detect CMV.

 If you're pregnant, testing to determine whether you've ever been infected with CMV can be important.
-Pregnant women with antibodies have a very small chance of a reactivation infecting their unborn child.
+Pregnant women who have already developed CMV antibodies have a very small chance of a reactivation infecting their unborn children.

-If your doctor detects a new CMV infection during pregnancy, a prenatal test (amniocentesis) can determine if the fetus has the infection.
-In amniocentesis your doctor obtains and examines a sample of amniotic fluid.
+If your doctor detects a new CMV infection while you're pregnant, a prenatal test (amniocentesis) can determine whether the fetus has been infected.
+In this test, your doctor takes and examines a sample of amniotic fluid.
 Amniocentesis is generally recommended when abnormalities that might be caused by CMV are seen on ultrasound.

 If your doctor suspects your baby has congenital CMV, it's important to test the baby within the first three weeks of birth.
-After that, tests can't show your baby has congenital CMV because the baby might have contracted the infection by nursing or exposure to other people with the virus.
 If your baby has CMV, your doctor likely will recommend additional tests to check the health of the baby's organs, such as the liver and kidneys.

 Testing for CMV can also be important if you have a weakened immune system.
-For example, if you have HIV or AIDS, carrying the CMV virus means you'll need regular monitoring for complications of CMV, such as vision and hearing problems.
+For example, if you have HIV or AIDS, or if you've had a transplant, your doctor may want to monitor you regularly.

 Treatment generally isn't necessary for healthy children and adults.
 Healthy adults who develop CMV mononucleosis generally recover without medication.

-But newborns and people with compromised immune systems need treatment when they're having signs and symptoms of CMV infection.
+Newborns and people who have weakened immunity need treatment when they're experiencing symptoms of CMV infection.
 The type of treatment depends on the signs and symptoms and their severity.

-The most common treatment is antiviral medications.
+Antiviral medications are the most common type of treatment.
 They can slow reproduction of the virus, but can't eliminate it.
 Researchers are studying new medications and vaccines to treat and prevent CMV.

 Preparing for an appointment